strongbox/strongbox-docs/JUnit-User-Guide.md

 # General
+JUnit is one of the most popular unit-testing frameworks in the Java ecosystem.
 JUnit 5, which is the next generation of JUnit, promises to be a programmer-friendly testing framework for Java 8.
 More info on the [official user guide](https://junit.org/junit5/docs/current/user-guide/).

 # Architecture
 There are 3 separated modules: